MatthewVance/unbound-docker/README.md

 ### Override default forward

-By default, forwarders are configured to use Cloudflare and CleanBrowsing DNS.
+By default, forwarders are configured to use Cloudflare DNS.
 You can retrieve the configuration in the [forward-records.conf](1.15.0/data/opt/unbound/etc/unbound/forward-records.conf) file.

 You can create your own configuration file and override the one placed in `/opt/unbound/etc/unbound/forward-records.conf` in the container.